 Playstyle & Rotation

 The general rotation of demonology revolves around resource management and building/spending shards properly.
 Summon Demonic Tyrant is a talent that is pretty much always taken, and a lot of your rotation will revolve around what's called tyrant setups.
-The goal of tyrant setups is to extend all your "big" demons (Dreadstalkers, Vilefiend, Grimoire: Felguard) and as many imps as possible.
+The goal of tyrant setups is to extend all your "big" demons (Dreadstalkers, Vilefiend, Grimoire: Felguard) and at least 10 imps if talented into Grand Warlock’s Design, or just as close to 15 as possible if talented into Reign of Tyranny.
 The priority is always to extend your big demons.
 The amount of imps you are able to fit into a setup is a bonus.

 General priority can be summarized as this:

-When Tyrant has less than 19 seconds left if talented into Grand Warlock’s Design or 13 seconds left when not, make sure to have 3+ core procs saved, which can be guaranteed from the previous set of dreadstalkers expiring.
+When Tyrant has less than 13 seconds left, make sure to have 3+ core procs saved, which can be guaranteed from the previous set of dreadstalkers expiring.
 You spend shards on summoning demons that have a specific duration, when that duration is over, the demons despawn, which is what we call times out.
 Then, repeat the opener from step 2.

 Call dreadstalkers can sometimes get desynced by a few seconds, making it available later in your tyrant setup.
 When this happens, make sure that you are able to extend all of your bigger demons (Dreadstalkers, Grimoire: Felguard, Vilefiend).